-Bright Minds Tutoring began with one bright child with dyslexia who was struggling academically, and one parent who was searching for a solution.
+The company began because of one bright child with dyslexia who was struggling academically, and one parent who was searching for a solution.
 It was a frustrating search, with more questions than answers, and more misconceptions than facts.
-Through that search came a passionate desire to help other families who found themselves in the same situation.
+Through that search came a passionate desire to help other families who found themselves in a similar situation.

-For the past 7 years, April Coggins has been helping ‘out of the box’ learners achieve success in the classroom.
-She is a Dyslexia Specialist and has been trained in the Orton-Gillingham approach for both reading and math, as well as other research-based teaching methodologies.
+For over twelve years, April Coggins has been helping ‘out of the box’ learners achieve success in the classroom.
+She is a Dyslexia Specialist and has been trained in the Orton-Gillingham approach for both reading and math, as well as other evidence-based teaching methodologies.
 April has an MS in Special Education with a Specialization in Learning Disabilities and a BA in English.
 In 2019, April was featured in Forbes as Runner Up for Tutor of the Year.
 She stays abreast of the latest research and advancements in the field and shares her expansive personal knowledge base through the free resource library.
 April enjoys the challenge of uncovering each child’s unique strengths and gifts.
-She combines those strengths with research-based strategies to help a student overcome their limitations and reach their full potential.
+She combines those strengths with evidence-based strategies to help a student overcome their limitations and reach their full potential.
 April has also authored two self-esteem journals for children with dyslexia.

 Terri Catron is a dedicated, creative, and goal-driven professional educator with over 16 years of classroom experience.
 She has a BA in Early Childhood Education and an MA in Early Elementary Education.
 Terri specializes in helping children in K-3 develop core competencies in reading and math.
 She is a resourceful and committed teacher, able to quickly assess a student’s needs and differentiate instruction as necessary.
 Terri is passionate about helping all children achieve success and believes that one-on-one tutoring allows her to better meet that goal.